WalletScrutiny/WalletScrutinyCom/_android/io.safepal.wallet.md

 ---

+## Update 2024-07-15

+GitHub account SafePalWallet contains the "safepal-app" repository, which states that it's a "Core Version" of the SafePal Wallet App.

+Other than that, there are no build instructions, tagged releases, or additional information on what the repository is.
+This product will remain **not verifiable** in the time being.

+## Old Review 2021-04-26

-**Update 2021-04-26**: Now some months after the original review, Google finds some things that confirms the claims of Binance "investing" in SafePal.
+Now some months after the original review, Google finds some things that confirms the claims of Binance "investing" in SafePal.
 The best link is probably
 [this article on SafePal by Binance](https://research.binance.com/en/projects/safepal).